meltano/meltano/docs/src/docs/command-line-interface.md

 ## `init`

-Used to create a new meltano project with a basic infrastructure in place.
+Used to create a new meltano project with a basic infrastructure in place in the current directory that the user is in.

 ### How to use